qiangsiwei/StrayBirds/_posts/2000-01-01-data_curation.md

 ### Sites and Schemas

 Level 3: Complete knowledge.
-In this case, the complete global schema for a given class of entities has been specified by the DTA using a top-down method- ology.
+In this case, the complete global schema for a given class of entities has been specified by the DTA using a top-down methodology.

 Level 1: No knowledge available.
 In this case, nothing is known about the structure of the classes of information, and a bottom-up integration is utilized.